 The Act contains many significant changes on the income and transfer tax fronts.
 Taxpayers should review their existing estate plans, consult with their tax advisors, and consider any potential changes or additional planning that should be undertaken in light of the changes to the law.

-As always, the Trusts and Estates practice at Katten Muchin Rosenman LLP stands ready and able to assist with these matters at any time.
+As always, the Private Wealth practice at Katten Muchin Rosenman LLP stands ready and able to assist with these matters at any time.